google/ml-metadata/ml_metadata/tools/mlmd_bench/README.md

 ```

-### 2. Output is a MLMDBenchSummary protocol buffer message in text format:
+### 2. Output is a MLMDBenchReport protocol buffer message in text format:

 ```shell
 summaries {